IHEP-Protvino/etadaq/README.md

 # etadaq
-The etadaq project finally will be moved here.
+The ηDAQ project finally will be moved here.
 Stay tuned.